 The text output of the service interface can be set to the desired language.
-Please note that the language of the service tool LoopMaster will not be influenced.
+Please note that the language of LoopMaster will not be influenced.

 7.2.2 CAN bus address

 This parameter is used to assign the CAN bus address.
 The address is part of the CAN ID in the CAN protocol.